Ongoing Projects

 Journal Articles (Refereed)

-Activity-Adjusted Crime Rates Show That Public Safety Worsened in 2020 (pre-print) (link)
+Activity-Adjusted Crime Rates Show That Public Safety Worsened in 2020 (with Maxim Massenkoff), Proceedings of the National Academy of Sciences (link)

 Can Precision Policing Reduce Gun Violence?
 Evidence from "Gang Takedowns" in New York City (with Mike LaForest and Jacob Kaplan), Journal of Policy Analysis & Management (link) (pre-print)